 Double bedroom with en-suite wc and shower.

-Master bathroom with wc, wash basin and bath with shower overhead.
+Family bathroom with wc, wash basin and bath with shower overhead.

 Rear twin bedroom with sea views.